"Spur should be investigated": SA furious that Babel, Ocean Basket owe workers

 "Spur should be investigated next."

-The minister of Public Administration, Mzamo Buthelezi, revealed the number of workers in a written response from a member of Parliament.
+Minister of Public Administration Mzamo Buthelezi revealed the number of workers in a written response from a member of Parliament.

 Source: Briefly News